noec764/erpnext/docs/dooks/projects/project.md

 The project is an individual or collaborative enterprise, possibly involving research or design, that is carefully planned, usually by a project team, to achieve a particular aim

-In Dooks, Project management in is Task driven.
+In Dokie, Project management in is Task driven.
 You can a create Project and divide into multiple and assignable Tasks.

 <img class="screenshot" alt="Project" src="./assets/project-1.1.png">